Synexar Pulse — Procedural Documentation Platform

 One platform.
 Every stakeholder.

-Synexar Pulse was built to serve every role in the endoscopy suite — from the physician dictating to the administrator tracking quality metrics.
+Synexar Pulse was built to serve every role in the procedure room — from the physician dictating to the administrator tracking quality metrics.

 Physicians